 My own experience with the medical system wasn’t nearly as bad as the experiences many people face.
 Many people don’t know they have Lyme disease until days, weeks, months, or even years after they contract the disease.
-They lack energy and suffer from brain fog, and they don’t know why.
-Worse, the doctors test for the wrong things or offer incorrect diagnoses.
+They feel tired and suffer from brain fog and don’t know why.
+Doctors test for the wrong things or offer incorrect diagnoses.
 While these experiences are common, my experience was different.
 I found the tick the day I was bit.
 I recognized the danger and started 21 days of antibiotics immediately.

 All good, right?

 The answer is “sort of.”
 Unfortunately my course of treatment didn’t do the trick, and my symptoms didn’t go away.
 Within two months, I found a Lyme Literate Medical Doctor (LLMD) and started an aggressive course of rotating antibiotics.
 I continued in this way for 3.5 years, taking every antibiotic available, including a peripherally inserted central catheter (PICC) line and intramuscular penicillin.
 I almost wrote off the possibility of a Lyme disease success story.
 I continued until I was just about ready to give up.

 What happened next is surprising.
 I got a kidney stone.
 And that kidney stone changed my life.
 To be clear, that kidney stone was incredibly painful, adding insult to injury.
 I thought to myself, wasn’t Lyme disease enough?
 Did I really need a kidney stone too?
 My emergency room visit ended with the doctor giving me several Percocet and telling me to go home, drink gallons upon gallons of water, and wait for the stone to pass.